kai-li-1994/garment-variant-dataset/README.md

 3. cross-retailer schema harmonization;
 4. material-name normalization;
 5. category normalization and scope filtering;
-6. component normalization and consistency filtering.
+6. component normalization and consistency filtering;
+7. public-release curation.

 The scripts are numbered according to this workflow: